ZeusLN/zeus-docs/docs/lsp/api/lsps1.md

 # Purchase channels in advance API

+Get channels ahead of time, using the LSPS1 spec

 ## NOTE

 The purchase channels in advance service is in closed testing.
 Please reach out if you'd like an access key for mainnet.